Marcus Pedersen: Barnsley

 On 21 August 2013, Pedersen joined English Championship club Barnsley on a season-long loan.

 Brann

 On 11 August 2014, Pedersen was sold to Brann for an undisclosed sum, partly financed by investor Trond Mohn.
 He scored three goals in ten league matches for the club, but was unable to save them from relegation.

 Pedersen had a gentleman's agreement with the former sports director of Brann, Roald Bruun-Hansen, that he would be sold if the club was relegated.
-However, the interim director Rune Soltvedt informed the striker that he was to be part of the club's plans for winning promotion the next season.
+However, the interim director Rune Soltvedt informed the striker that he was to be part of the club's plans to win promotion the next season.
 During pre-season, on 4 February 2015, Pedersen tore his posterior cruciate ligament, and was injured for over three months, not playing again until 26 May 2015.
 He then went on to score three goals in his final eight league matches for the club.